 I do sweat tests every year to see how well I’m absorbing the tablet and how well I’m using it, and that fluctuates a little bit.
 The amount of salt in my sweat is still higher than the ‘normal’ person but when I first did that Sweat Test it was about three or four times higher than some people.

-How has using PH impacted on your own performance then?
+How has using Precision Fuel & Hydration impacted on your own performance then?

 You guys were the highest sodium electrolyte drink that I found and you tend to recommend the PH 1500 for preloading, although I use it for everything because I need a higher salt intake than everyone else!